0xInvicta/Bayes-Theorem-Solver/README.md

 A GUI Bayes' Theorem Solver in C# Win Forms.

 ![GUI](READMEimg/Capture.PNG)

-\n.exe if found in binaries folder.
+.exe if found in binaries folder.